Guide: Serial communication over uart

 2. Connect transmit, receive, and ground between the usb-serial and the Pi

 • Pick out three female-female jumpers: one blue, one green, and one black.
-When wiring, people experienced in electronics choose the color of the wire to indicate what type of signal is being carried.
-This makes it easier to debug connections and visualize what's going on.
+People experienced in electronics choose the color of the wire to indicate what type of signal is being carried.
+This makes it easier to debug connections and visualize the circuit.
 By convention, black is used for ground, and blue and green are used for transmit and receive, respectively.

 • On the usb-serial, identify the pins labeled transmit TX, receive RX, and ground GND.

-• Use the black jumper to connect ground, the blue jumper to connect the TX of the usb-serial to the UART RX on the Pi, and the green jumper to connect RX of the usb-serial to the UART TX on the Pi.
+• Connect the black ground between ground on the usb-serial and ground on the Pi.
+Connect the blue jumper from TX of the usb-serial to UART RX on the Pi.
+Connect the green jumper from RX of the usb-serial to UART TX on the Pi.
 The correct connections are shown in the photo below: usb-serial to Pi connections

-Here are some of the other usb-serial variants we have used at times (click to enlarge): V1 V2 V3
+Here are photos of usb-serial variants you might possibly have in your kit (click to enlarge): V1 V2 V3

 Once you have verified that your connections are correct, plug the usb-serial into your laptop or usb hub and then power up the Pi.
 You now have a serial connection!

-Got minicom?
-See guide on how to install and configure minicom.
+Got tio?
+See guide on how to install and configure tio.

 For uart communication to succeed, the transmitter and receiver must agree on device, baud rate, use of start, parity, and stop bits, and so on.
 In this course, we will be using these settings: